 The cloud is a method where you are provided IT resources as a service.
 This means servers, networks, platforms, and software.
 A provider takes ownership of all related resources and processes, and you pay them a monthly fee.

-If the cloud is nothing more than servers being hosted for you, then why go cloud?
-After all, you’ve already made a heavy investment in infrastructure.
+If the cloud is nothing more than servers being hosted for you, then why should people move to the cloud?
+After all, you’ve already made a heavy investment in your existing infrastructure.
 There shouldn’t be a need to switch over to having a cloud provider host your machines when you’ve already paid for them, right?